Surat: Surat before the Mughal Empire

 From 1297, Gujarat was gradually conquered by Allauddin Khilji, the ruler of the principal state in north India at the time, the Delhi Sultanate.
 The Delhi Sultanate appointed Governors to control Gujarat, but this had to be forcefully imposed, notably in 1347, when Muhammad bin Tughluq sacked Surat, among other cities.
+Firoz Shah Tughlaq later built a fort at Surat in 1373.
+According to Bakshi Mian's account, when Zafar Khan was appointed governor of Gujarat in 1391, he appointed his son Masti Khan to govern Rander and Surat, but Bakshi Mian adds that Surat was not very populous at this point.

-As control from the Delhi Sultanate waned at the end of the 14th century, pressure grew for an independent Gujarat, culminating in the then Governor Zafar Khan declaring independence in 1407.
+As control from the Delhi Sultanate waned at the end of the 14th century, pressure grew for an independent Gujarat, culminating in Zafar Khan declaring independence in 1407.
 Surat was controlled directly by the nobles of the Rajput kingdom of Baglana who fell either under the Gujarat Sultans or the Deccan sultanates.
 However, following the fall of the Gujarat Sultanate in 1538 it was controlled by more local nobles starting with Chengiz Khan who enjoyed absolute authority over Surat, Broach, Baroda and Champaner.
 However, in 1637, Aurangzeb fully annexed Baglana into the Mughal Empire.

 In 1514, the Portuguese traveler Duarte Barbosa described Surat as an important seaport, frequented by many ships from Malabar and various parts of the world.
 By 1520, the name of the city had become Surat.
-It was burned by the Portuguese (1512 and 1530) and conquered by the Mughals (1573) and was twice raided by the Maratha king Shivaji (17th century).
+It was burned by the Portuguese (1512 and 1530), conquered by the Mughals (1573) and was twice raided by the Maratha king Shivaji (17th century).
+Mughal Emperor Akbar placed major importance on Gujarat and successfully obtained numerous towns in Gujarat.
+The Mughals were able to conquer Surat due to his campaigns against Gujarat during his rule.
+In the 1570s, he launched two major campaigns against Gujarat—one of a much longer duration and one much shorter.
+The fall of Surat occurred during the former campaign and lasted one month and seventeen days.
+Akbar implemented large military power during these conquests, fighting many battles.
+Notably, the conquest of Surat was an important catalyst for overseas trade during the rule of the Mughal Empire as it became the most important port city of that reign and evolved into a bustling trading hub.